Yyyyaaaannnnoooo/teaching/classes/2024@HSLU_IDA/README.md

 # teaching material for IDA Modul @HSLU in Luzern
-> This collection of exercise was developed to have the students work with the RiTa library to work with text, as well as working with audio in and outside the browser.
+This class was developed in collaboration with [Hanna Züllig](https://www.hannazuellig.ch/) and [Stefanie Bräuer](https://stefaniebraeuer.ch/)
+Class description can be found [here](https://github.com/digitalideation/colabor2024)

+## Topics convered
+* RiTa.js | a library for generative text using Markov chains
+* VCV Rack | Open source software for Sound Design
+* p5.Sound.js | JavaScript library to work with sound